ignecziadam/meltwater_discharge/README.md

 		Place all the provided Python scirpts here.
 		NOTE: this directory needs to be called "scripts_python"

-# BATCH AND PYTHON SCRIPTS
+# Batch Shell and Python scripts
 In this section we briefly explain what each script is doing.
 We structure this section according to the sequence the scripts need to run.
 Batch Shell scripts and the corresponding Python scripts are explained together